 Students in the Health and Human Performance track are required to complete the following coursework:

 - Biology 10/11, 13/14, 25/26

 - Chemistry 2/3

 - Kinesiology 110 and 110L

 - One of the following: Kinesiology 106, 111, 112 or 114.

 For additional information, please view our Health and Human Performance Course Summary.

-*A minimum of 7 additional upper division courses are required.
-These courses are selected from the offerings of the Department of Kinesiology and the relevant offerings of other academic units such as: Anthropology, Biology, Chemistry, Communication, Psychology, and Sociology.
+*A minimum of seven additional upper division courses are required.
+These courses are selected from the offerings of the Department of Kinesiology and the relevant offerings of other academic units such as: anthropology, sociology, biology, chemistry, communication, physics, and psychology.
 Coursework samples are available from the Department of Kinesiology.